GeekLogan/OSU-SPS-Website/README.md

 # OSU-SPS-Website

 The Development Repository for Ohio State's Society of Physics Students Homepage.

-This page is built using a automated Python compiler to make maintaining a staic page easier.
+The live page can be viewed [here](http://www.physics.ohio-state.edu/sps/test/).

+Each time the page is updated, a new Git release is posted.